exoplatform/exo-documentation/docs/ManageTasks.rst

 Searching for a task works the same within the TASKS tab and within a project.

 To quickly find a task, you can use the filter field, to filter based on the list of tasks displayed.
-But for more an advanced search with multiple criteria.
-It also allows to group and sort tasks.
+But for more advanced cases, you can use the filter button to select multiple criteria as well as grouping and sorting options.

 .. _SearchTaskFilterField: